openviess/PyViCare/README.md

 This library implements access to Viessmann devices by using the official API from the [Viessmann Developer Portal](https://developer.viessmann.com/).

+## Breaking changes in version 2.8.x

+- The circuit, burner (Gaz) and compressor (Heat Pump) is now separted.
+Accessing the properties of the burner/compressor is moved from `device.curcuits` to `device.burners` and `device.compressor`.

 ## Breaking changes in version 2.x

 - The API to access your device changed to a general `PyViCare` class.
 Use this class to load all available devices.